-You can set the upper and lower limits of PROFILE SETUP $\leftarrow$ BG Goal Range your BG Goal Range by using the number pad or the slider: Set upper and lower BG limits 1.
-Review the description of blood These limits are used in BG history glucose levels, then tap the arrow (>). displays and in BG reading statistics.
-2. To define the lower limit, tap the 11.1 Lower Limit field and type the number using the number pad.
-9.7 Tip: Alternatively, you can touch the lower (red) circle with your finger and 8.3 Upper Limit 7.8 mmol/L slide it up or down.
-6.9 To define the upper limit, tap the 3.
-Upper Limit field or slide the upper 5.5 (yellow) circle.
-4.1 Lower Limit 3.9 mmol/L Review your upper and lower limits, 4.
+You can set the upper and lower limits of your BG Goal Range by using the number pad or the slider:

+- 1. Review the description of blood glucose levels, then tap the arrow (>). - 2.
+To define the lower limit, tap the Lower Limit field and type the number using the number pad.

+Tip: Alternatively, you can touch the lower (red) circle with your finger and slide it up or down.

+- 3. To define the upper limit, tap the Upper Limit field or slide the upper (yellow) circle. - 4.
+Review your upper and lower limits, and tap NEXT to save them.